abhishek-kumar-code/Redfish_Public/Specification.md

 All [Resources and Resource Collections](#resources-and-resource-collections) are defined with the Entity Type element.
 Resources inherit from `Resource.v1_0_0.Resource`, and Resource Collections inherit from `Resource.v1_0_0.ResourceCollection`.

 Most [structured properties](#structured-properties) are defined with the Complex Type element.
 Some are defined using the Entity Type element that inherits from `Resource.v1_0_0.ReferenceableMember`.
-This allows for references to be made using the [Navigation Property element](#navigation-property-element).
+The Entity Type element allows for references to be made using the [Navigation Property element](#navigation-property-element), whereas Complex Type element does not allow for this usage.

 Example Entity Type and Complex Type element:
 ```xml